wondrousWebWorks/realm-of-rantarctica/README.md

 ##### Dr Perilous:
 <em>"The underlying gameplay is of course important, though I believe it must be coupled with a vibrant colour scheme to suit the fantasy genre.
 It would be limiting to play with the same background all the time, so selectable background would be a very nice addition.
 If at all posiible, some basic character animations would make the game less static and lend more credibilty to the claim of it being a fighting game, albeit with what basically amounts to a card game."</em>

+#### Site Owner Goals:
+* Deliver on User Stories as far as possible
+* Create an engaging and enjoyable fantasy game with replay value
+* Gain sufficient user interest to ensure a user base for future releases
+* Add more character content and features in future expansions